gnolang/gno/docs/reference/standard-library.md

 ```

 ### PrevRealm
 Returns the previous caller realm (can be realm or EOA).
-If caller is EOA, `pkgpath` will be empty.
+If caller is am EOA, `pkgpath` will be empty.

 #### Parameters
 Returns **Realm**.